dwmkerr/lifeline/README.md

 - [x] feat: welcome page
 - [x] feat: on start, show welcome screen if not logged in
 - [x] feat: loading spinner
-- [ ] feat: show warning to regularly export events
+- [x] feat: show warning to regularly export events
 - [ ] feat: use cloud firestore rather than local
 - [ ] build: deploy firebase rules on build
+- [ ] feat: watch for firestore errors, test with new site
 - [ ] feat: consider moving search and filters into a filters context so it can be set from anywhere, e.g. on a dropdown from the life events letting you filter to similar events
 - [ ] feat: filters button on navbar, side drawer without overlay / close panel icon
+- [ ] feat: feedback option
+- [ ] feat: show version number in menu

 - [ ] bug: hard bug - category selection in the filters should be preserved when adding/deleting/changing events, first try caused them all to blank out, next try didn't pick up new ones, etc